Rajalakshmi2110/academic_system/README.md

 ## 👥 Contributors

 - Rathraj Y
+- Rajalakshmi

 ## 📧 Contact

-For questions or issues, contact: [your-email]
+For questions or issues, open an issue on GitHub.

 ---

-**Built with:** Python, PyTorch, Transformers, FAISS, Ollama, React, Flask
+**Built with:** Python, PyTorch, Transformers, FAISS, Groq, Ollama, React, Flask